 We identified three asset classes in the financial statement that are considered to calculate the financed emissions (financial assets other than held for sale at fair value through profit or loss, financial assets at fair value through other comprehensive income and financial assets valued at amortised cost).
-Pekao does not calculate average data quality per asset class in the financial statement, however, the Group calculates average data quality per asset classes as defined by PCAF.
+Pekao do not calculate average data quality per asset class in the financial statement, however, the Group calcula average data quality per asset classes as defined b PCAF.
 The averages are as follows:

-- Business loans 4.64

-- Equity and bonds 4.02

-- Project finance 4.77

-- Commercial Real Estate 3.83

-- Retail Real Estate 4.0

-- Motor vehicle loans 3.96
+Business loans - 4.64 Equity and bonds - 4.02 Project finance - 4.77 Commercial Real Estate - 3.83 Retail Real Estate - 4.0 Motor vehicle loans - 3.96

-For the purposes of financed emissions calculation for the sovereign debt portfolio we used data sources recommended by PCAF, such as the World Bank and databases managed by the United Climate Change.
+For the purposes of financed emissions calculation for the sovereign debt portfolio we used data source recommended by PCAF, such as the World Bank an databases managed by the United Climate Change

-We covered 77.82% of the Group on-balance financial assets.
+We covered 77.82% of the Group on-balance financial assets